jordisan/JSViewComponents/README.md

 **Live demo at (http://jsviewcomponents.jordisan.net)**

 ### What this is:
-- a way to extend the natural solution for ASP.NET MVC components (View components) with your custom components and additional JavaScript/TypeScript
+- a way to extend the natural solution for ASP.NET MVC visual components (View components) with your custom components and additional JavaScript/TypeScript
 - server rendered (no SEO problems; quick browser rendering)

 ### What this is not: